Vernon Griffiths

-Thomas Vernon Griffiths OBE (22 June 1894–23 November 1985) was a New Zealand music teacher, lecturer and composer, known for his dedication to music in schools and the community.
+Thomas Vernon Griffiths OBE (22 June 1894–23 November 1985) was an English-born New Zealand conductor, composer, lecturer and music teacher.
+Known for his dedication to music in schools and the community, Griffiths promoted music education, school music and was active in community music.
+He composed pieces for schools, churches and amateur musicians.

 Early life and education

 Griffiths was born in West Kirby, Cheshire, England, on 22 June 1894.
 He spent his childhood in Norwich attending Norwich Grammar School.
 His father was an Anglican minister who served in poor and deprived areas.
-He began his working life as a bank clerk before serving as an officer during World War 1.
-Post-war he won an organ scholarship to the University of Cambridge, graduating with a MusB in 1922.
+He began his working life as a bank clerk before serving as an officer during World War I. Post-war, he won an organ scholarship to the University of Cambridge, graduating with a MusB in 1922.

 Career

-From 1922 to 1926 Griffiths taught at schools in Somerset and Canterbury before emigrating to New Zealand in 1926 to become lecturer in music at the Christchurch Teachers' Training College.
+From 1922 to 1926, Griffiths taught at schools in Somerset and Canterbury before emigrating to New Zealand to become lecturer in music at the Christchurch Teachers' Training College.

 In 1933, after losing his position at the Training College due to retrenchment, he became music teacher at King Edward Technical College in Dunedin.
 In both positions he had fostered music making.
 In Christchurch he instituted group tuition for children in low cost Saturday morning classes.
 In Dunedin, believing that everyone should have the opportunity to make music, he began orchestras, military bands and chamber groups.
 All 800 students at King Edward participated in orchestras, military bands or choirs as he believed in the "regenerative power music possessed".
-Griffiths's programmes for school music were adopted throughout New Zealand schools and his publication, An experiment in school music making, received international recognition.
+Griffiths' programmes for school music were adopted throughout New Zealand schools and his publication, An experiment in school music making, received international recognition.